-13 While limited types have an assignment operation, other rules of the language insure that it is never actually invoked.
-The source of such an assignment operation must be an aggregate, and such aggregates must be built directly in the target object.
+13 While it is allowed to write initializations of limited objects, such initializations never copy a limited object.
+The source of such an assignment operation must be an aggregate or function_call, and such aggregates and function_calls must be built directly in the target object.